shaiksandhya/devops/Notes-04-09.md

 We can create the instance and install the nginx , create the image out of it.

-We can create the image when the server is stable or its running
+We can create the image when the server is stable or its running.

 stable vs running